- All Known Implementing Classes:

 -

-retrieveRetrieves the value of the setting that is identified by the specified key.- Parameters:
+Removes the setting for the specified key.- Parameters:

-- key- the key of the setting to look up
+key- the key of the setting that needs to be removed

 -